Gut Health

 Estrogen and Gut Health

-The gut microbiome interacts with many aspects of our human physiology like contributing to nutrient absorption and immune function.
+The gut microbiome interacts with many aspects of human physiology, such as nutrient absorption and immune function.
 Now scientists have discovered the estrobolome – certain microbial populations that are capable of metabolizing estrogen.
 2 These gut microbes produce beta-glucuronidase, an enzyme that can increase levels of free estrogen in circulating blood.
 3 When our gut microbiome is healthy and balanced, the estrobolome can regulate the right level of estrogen within the body, but when imbalanced by inflammation – gut dysbiosis can drive the production of estrogen in either direction, disrupting the normal flow and leading to estrogen-related pathologies.

 You might know how changes in estrogen levels can affect your mood or your menstruation cycle, but that’s not nearly all it can do.
 In fact, one of the most common endocrine diseases in the United States is diabetes, a condition that means you cannot properly process glucose from carbohydrates.
 In cases of type 2 diabetes, your body cannot properly respond to insulin, a hormone that communicates it’s time to pull glucose (sugar) out of the blood and into tissues like muscle or fat for energy.
 Estrogen helps your cells hear what insulin is trying to say, so when estrogen communication is muddled – it can cause your blood sugar levels to rise and make you feel faint or worse: chronic mismanagement can lead to a diabetes diagnosis.
 4